dhellmann/pymotw-3/source/porting_notes.rst

    pair: porting; imaplib

 Under Python 3, :mod:`imaplib` returns byte-strings encoded as UTF-8.
-There is support for accepting unicode strings and encoding them automatically as outgoing commands are sent or as the username and password for logging in to the server.
+There is support for accepting Unicode strings and encoding them automatically as outgoing commands are sent or as the username and password for logging in to the server.